 Sometimes you have to follow the folks in the know.
 With the number of new construction projects cropping up in Long Island City, it’s apparent that developers feel this Queens neighborhood merits attention and investment.
 This neighborhood is close to Manhattan and has the same spectacular skyline views.
 Moreover, based on forecasts of cash flows from rents, net of taxes, maintenance, and insurance, Long Island City has great potential to enhance your ROI.

-This neighborhood in north Brooklyn is one of the greatest success stories of 2020.
-Early last year, property prices and housing demand dropped in this area due to a proposed L train shutdown.
-However, after that project was canceled, demand for housing in Williamsburg increased dramatically.
-With a buzzing arts district and plenty of distressed residential properties to choose from, this is a neighborhood to watch this year.
+The Williamsburg neighborhood in north Brooklyn saw a market dip a couple of years ago due to a proposed L train shutdown.
+However, after that project was canceled, the demand for housing in Williamsburg increased dramatically.
+In fact, the real estate market in Williamsburg was much more stable during the pandemic than elsewhere in NYC, partially because fewer people left Brooklyn to escape the city than in the more crowded boroughs.
+Plus, Williamsburg boasts a buzzing arts district and plenty of distressed residential properties to choose from, making this a neighborhood to watch in 2022.

-We’re seeing more multi-family properties open up in this Brooklyn neighborhood in 2020.
-Many of these properties need to be rehabilitated, so you can find some incredible deals on properties other investors refuse to touch.
+This Brooklyn neighborhood has also fared well during the pandemic.
+In particular, the supply and demand for multi-family properties have steadily increased over the last few years.
+Many of these properties need to be rehabilitated, so you can find some incredible deals on properties that other investors refuse to touch.
 What’s great about investing in multi-family properties is that if you choose to rent out the property until the sellers’ market improves, you can often make a decent ROI.
 Accepting rent from two or three families at a time helps you offset the cost of the property and the rehab work you put into it.
 Then, when the NYC sellers’ market is on the upswing, you can resell the property outright if you no longer wish to maintain the rental.

 There are millions of people in the city that never sleeps.
 You can be sure that a number of them have their collective ears to the ground in search of somewhere to rest their head at night.
 To corner this market, however, you need to be able to source the leads in NYC on great houses to buy, renovate and sell or hold as your real estate investing business grows.